ArjunChakrawal/Heterogeneous_SOMDynamics/README.md

         - Spatial_field
     - Third_party_scripts

-Code must be run in the following order.
-Here we use the example of Scenario1_SteadyStateIC.
+NOTE: Code must be run in the following order.
+Here we show the example of Scenario1_SteadyStateIC.
 ### Step1: Spatial field generation
 Run *Scenario1_SteadyStateIC\Spatial_field\SS_field_generator.m* to generate heterogeneous fields of substrate and microbial C. While running this code, it opens a UI to select the **Heterogeneous_SOMDynamics** folder.
 IMPORTANT: For reproducebility of results, provided *ksmmh1.mat*, *kmh1.mat* and *ksm1.mat* files should be used.